kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

 - API changes to introduce the new `VolumeSource` type.
 - Modifications to the Kubelet to handle mounting OCI images and artifacts.
 - Handling image pull secrets and registry authentication.
-- Reuse existing logic from ConfigMaps for:
-  - Determining the file location on the host filesystem.
+- Reuse existing logic from ConfigMaps to determining the file location on the host filesystem.
-  - Handling updates to the OCI image or artifact, similar to how ConfigMaps update mounted files.

 The following code snippet illustrates the proposed API change: